datacarpentry/image-processing/_episodes/07-thresholding.md

 Now suppose we want to select only the shapes from the image.
-In other words, we want to leave the pixels belonging to the shapes "on," while turning the rest of the pixels "off," by setting their color channel values to zeros.
+In other words, we want to leave the pixels belonging to the shapes "on," while turning the rest of the pixels "off," by setting their colour channel values to zeros.
 The skimage library has several different methods of thresholding.
 We will start with the simplest version, which involves an important step of human input.